lilynguyen0818/Financial-time-series-forecasting/README.md

 ## Part 5:
 The implementation of investment decision is performed by calculating the hit ratio of different setups.
 The hit ratio is the number of times a correct prediction has been made in relation to the total number of predictions.

-The forecast of closing price for one week ahead is also done for comparision with the hit ration of one-day forecast.
+The forecast of closing price for one week ahead is also done for comparision with the hit ratio of one-day forecast.

 Table 2: The hit ratio table of different setups